tinyplex/tinybase/site/guides/3_schemas_and_persistence/1_using_schemas.md

 // -> {pets: {fido: {species: 'dog', sold: false, legs: 4}}}
 ```

-The Schema does not attempt to cast data.
-If a field needs to be of a particular
+The TablesSchema does not attempt to cast data.
+If a field needs to be of a
-type, it really needs to be of that type:
+particular type, it really needs to be of that type:

 ```js
 store.setCell('pets', 'fido', 'legs', '3');